iyre/bl4-save-tools/README.md

 - **Apply all presets**
   - Applies all character presets - does not include the below "profile" presets which use a different save file.
   - Grants maximum money & eridium.
+- **Set all items to character level**
+  - Updates all item serials in character inventory to match the level of the character.
 - **Unlock new game shortcuts**  `profile.sav`
   - Enables starting new characters at level 30 with story already complete.
   - Enables the specialization system.